Healthy Watersheds Consortium Grant Program

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
-25%.
-The applicant must provide a minimum of 25 percent of the total cost of the workplan.
-To determine if the minimum match is met, EPA will use the following formula: amount (in dollars) of federal funds requested from EPA divided by 3 = minimum match (in dollars) or Total project amount (in dollars) divided by 4 = minimum match (in dollars).
-For example, if the applicant requests $75,000 of federal funds or has a total project cost of $100,000 for a three-year project period, it must be able to provide $25,000 in matching funds or services.
+40%.
+The applicant must provide a minimum of 40 percent of the total cost of the workplan.
+To determine if the minimum match is met, EPA will use the following formula: 1) Divide the total federal funds requested by the maximum federal share allowed.
+2) Subtract the federal funds requested from the amount derived in step 1.
+3) The amount derived from step 2 is the nonfederal match.
+For example: 1) If the federal funds requested = $100,000 and the recipient cost-share/match is 40 percent, the federal share = 60% or 0.60. $100,000 divided by 0.60 = $166,667 (total project cost); 2) $166,667 - $100,000 = $66,667; 3) The non-federal match = $66,667.
 Award recipients can meet the match requirements with in-kind or monetary contributions from entities other than themselves.
 However, other federal money cannot be used as the match for this grant program unless authorized by the statute governing the award of the other federal funds.
 Matching funds are considered grant funds.
 They must be used for the reasonable and necessary expenses of carrying out the assistance agreement workplan.
 Any restrictions on the use of grant funds (i.e., prohibition of land acquisition with grant funds) also apply to the matching funds.
-In addition to matching requirements, the applicant must demonstrate how they will leverage resources during grant performance.

 MOE requirements are not applicable to this assistance listing.